quasarbright/quasarbright.github.io/programming-languages.md

 title: Programming Languages
 ---

-These are programming langauges I have made alone and with friends.
-Programming languages is currently my favorite area of computer science.
-There are so many great ideas in PL and I really love learning more about them and implementing them myself.
-I love interpreters, type systems, and compilers
+These are programming languages and programming langauge-related projects I have made alone and with friends.
+Programming language theory is currently my favorite area of computer science.
+There are so many great ideas and I really love learning more about languages and implementing them myself.
+I love interpreters, macros, type systems, and compilers.

+Some of these are general purpose languages made from scratch, some are domain-specific languages embedded in other languages, and some are in between.

+This is arranged roughly chronologically.

 # [Subduce](https://subduce.readthedocs.io/en/latest/#)
 [Subduce](https://github.com/quasarbright/Subduce) is the first programming language I made.
 It is a functional programming language based on Python and racket's advanced student language.